todor-markov/natural-q-learning/README.md

 ## Experiments
 We currently present experiments on three tasks: MNIST, Cartpole and Gridworld.

 We use MNIST to validate our PRONG implementation.
-Compared to vanilla SGD, our PRONG implementation trains faster and generalizes better, achieving ~1% smaller test error during 1000 epochs training on the MNIST data
+Compared to vanilla SGD, our PRONG implementation trains faster and generalizes better, achieving ~1% smaller test error during 10000 epochs training on the MNIST data with a simple fully connected network.
+We see a similar improvement with a more complex convolutional network.

+Results on Cartpole and Gridworld are very preliminary, but it appears that PRONG hurts convergence in Gridworld task and performs similarly to the normal gradient in the Cartpole task.